placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `bastionKeyVaultDefinition`

-Jump (bastion) VM configuration (Windows).
+Dedicated Key Vault used to store the Jump VM password for Bastion operators.
 Required if deployToggles.jumpVm is true.

 - Required: No
 - Type: object